Should You Use Sub-Contactors?

 Let’s take it from the position of: you’ve landed an account.
 Do you want to subcontract out the work?
 Do you want to find a sub to do the actual cleaning for you?

-This restaurant owner was saying this has, in some ways, been challenging.
+I remember this story I heard recently about a person that owned a restaurant.
+He said these food delivery services now happen all the time, where someone arrives in a car and brings your meal to your home, whereas in the past you used to drive into the restaurant to pick it up.
+This restaurant owner was saying this has really been challenging in some ways.
 Yes, it can be a source of revenue, but he mentioned he used to really have a connection with the customers.
 He got to know them.
 They became regulars.
-He was able to throw them an extra appetizer or entree once in a while.
-They really appreciated that.
+He was able to throw them in an extra appetizer or entree once in a while, and they really appreciated that.
+These personal connections, when he was the actual person coming in and he got to talk to them, that intimate close contact of understanding one another and getting to know each other as friends—professional friends—helped.

 Now, if you don’t have your employee of your cleaning business, you can kind of talk about the training, supervision, the hours—really everything—because it’s an employee of your company representing you.
 A subcontractor is different, and you don’t have that much freedom to do all those kinds of managerial things.

+So all of a sudden, now this third-party subcontractor is in the building, removing you one more step away from the customer.
 Now, I know that you can make customer service calls, and those are important.
 I’m just saying that subcontracting can sometimes remove you one more step from the closer contact you had when it was your actual employee cleaner there.

 Till next time, remember: you can do this.
-You really can
+You really

 Leave a Reply